airbytehq/airbyte/docs/faq/differences-with/meltano-vs-airbyte.md

 ## **Meltano:**

-Meltano is a Gitlab side project.
-Since 2019, they have been iterating on several approaches.
-The latest positioning is an orchestrator dedicated to data integration that was built by Gitlab on top of Singer’s taps and targets.
-They now have only three maintainers for this project.

-* **Only 34 connectors built on top of Singer, after 2 years**.
-This means that Meltano has the same limitations as Singer in regards to its data protocol, and quality of connectors.
+* **Meltano is built on top of the Singer protocol, whereas Airbyte is built on top of the Singer protocol**.
+Having initially created Airbyte on top of Singer, we wrote about why we didn't move forward with it [here](https://airbyte.io/blog/why-you-should-not-build-your-data-pipeline-on-top-of-singer) and [here](https://airbyte.io/blog/airbyte-vs-singer-why-airbyte-is-not-built-on-top-of-singer).
+Summarized, the reasons were: Singer connectors didn't always adhere to the Singer protocol, had poor standardization and visibility in terms of quality, and community governance and support was abandoned by Stitch.
+By contrast, we aim to make Airbyte a product that ["just works"](https://airbyte.io/blog/our-truth-for-2021-airbyte-just-works) and always plan to maximize engagement within the Airbyte community.
 * **CLI-first approach:** Meltano was primarily built with a command line interface in mind.
 In that sense, they seem to target engineers with a preference for that interface.
-Unfortunately, it’s not thought to be part of some workflows.
-* **A new UI**: Meltano has recently built a new UI to try to appeal to a larger audience.
-* **Integration with dbt for transformation:** Meltano offers some deep integration with [dbt](http://getdbt.com), and therefore lets data engineering teams handle transformation any way they want.
 * **Integration with Airflow for orchestration:** You can either use Meltano alone for orchestration or with Airflow; Meltano works both ways.

 ## **Airbyte:**